WIMS Scholarship for AAMC Women Early Career Faculty Professional Development Seminar

 Candidate Selection Process:

-- Receipt of candidate’s scholarship application materials via email by WIMS Scholarship Submission Deadline: Exact date TBA.
+- Receipt of candidate’s scholarship application materials via email by WIMS Scholarship Submission DEADLINE: January 31.

-NOTE: Materials must be emailed to Monica Kurylo, co-chair of the WIMS Recognition Committee.
+NOTE: Materials must be emailed as one pdf attachment to Deb Brogden, support staff for the WIMS Recognition Committee.

 - Evaluation of candidate’s materials by the WIMS Recognition Committee.